Mumbai weather updates: Several areas continue to record ’moderate’ AQI

-Following the Diwali celebrations, air quality in Mumbai and its surrounding areas remained at a "moderate" level.
-On Monday, a haze enveloped the city, obscuring its skyline, while the latest Mumbai weather updates from the Indian Meteorological Department indicated a rise in temperatures.
+The air quality of Mumbai and its surrounding areas, following Diwali celebrations, remained in the 'moderate' category as haze continued to obscure the city's skyline on November 5.
+Meanwhile, the latest Mumbai weather updates from the India Meteorological Department indicated a temperature rise.

 ADVERTISEMENT

-According to the Mumbai weather updates of the Indian Meteorological Department (IMD), the Santacruz observatory recorded a maximum temperature of 36.5 degrees Celcius which was 1.8 degrees above normal temperature.
-Colaba observatory, the Met department data showed, recorded a temperature of 35.5 degrees.
+According to the Mumbai weather updates of the India Meteorological Department (IMD), the Santacruz observatory recorded a maximum temperature of 35.5 degrees Celcius which was nearly a degree above normal temperature.
+Colaba observatory, the Met department data showed, recorded a temperature of 34.6 degrees.

 The IMD’s latest Mumbai weather updates have forecasted a "mainly clear sky" for the city and its suburbs over the next 24 hours.